narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 - the element immediately before or after a specified position

-In particular, when working with multiple elements that share the same key, combining lower-bound and upper-bound searches allows you to efficiently find the range containing all elements for that key.
+In particular, when working with multiple elements that share the same key, lower-bound and upper-bound searches can efficiently identify the range containing all elements for that key.

 Conceptually, for key `2`: